-- One of the markets which historically performed the best under QE is small caps.

-- However, while small-caps have popped on a lot of short-covering, it has barely broken out above previous resistance.
-More importantly, the index is now back to more extreme overbought conditions.

-- Be patient on adding exposure, it may seem like you are missing out, but these historical deviations tend not to last long.

-- We are looking to potentially add a trading position but need a slight correction/consolidation to do so.

-- Short-Term Positioning: Bearish

-- Last Week: No position

-- o This Week: No position.

-- Stop loss previously violated.

-- Long-Term Positioning: Bearish
+- Small-caps broke out above previous resistance but has been struggling.
+Last week, the dollar took some steam out of small caps and it is testing the breakout level.
+It is now "make or break" for small-caps to rally off this support. - Be patient on adding exposure, it may seem like you are missing out, but these historical deviations tend not to last long.
+SLY is extremely overbought and deviated from its longerterm signals. - We are looking to potentially add a trading position but need a slight correction/consolidation to do so. - Short-Term Positioning: Bearish - Last Week: No position - o This Week: No position. - Stop loss previously violated. - Long-Term Positioning: Bearish